Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Welcome to our SEND pages, providing information on the support we provide for students who have Special Educational Needs or Disabilities.
 We hope you will enjoy reading about the variety of ways in which Batchwood School is able to support students with additional needs to reach their full potential.

-At Batchwood School we believe that every child matters and during their journey with us we will ensure that they are happy, safe and enjoy their learning.
+At Batchwood School we know that every child matters and during their journey with us we will endeavour to ensure that they are happy, safe and enjoy their learning.
 If at any time problems arise, they will be dealt with promptly and in partnership with students and their parents/carers.

 We are committed to ensuring that all students make good progress.
 This may involve providing additional small group support before and after school plus additional help within the School day, individually or in a small group, focusing on individual needs.